JohannesPosch/Code-Template-Hub/README.md

 - Use parameters for customization points
 - Include good documentation comments in generated files
 - Use conditional sections for optional features

+### Custom Variables Best Practices

+- Use inline variables for simple transformations and conditional logic
+- Use script-based variables for complex logic, file system operations, or API calls
+- Break down complex logic into helper functions for readability
+- Add descriptive comments to script files to explain the variable generation process
+- Use the provided utility functions rather than reimplementing common operations
+- Validate inputs and handle errors gracefully in variable scripts
+- Cache expensive operations when possible
+- Use async/await for asynchronous operations in script-based variables